Metaphor Interpretation Using Word Embeddings: Conclusions

 We have described a system that interprets nominal metaphors, provided without a context.
 Given a metaphor, we generate a set of interpretation candidates and rank them according to how strongly they are associated with the topic, as well as with the vehicle.
 Candidates are generated using two techniques.
 First, we find collocations of the topic and vehicle, focusing on adjectives as well as gerunds, which were found to be dependent of the topic/vehicle in at least one sentence in a large corpus.
 We add to that list word associations of both.
 This addition has proven effective.

 Our ranking procedure combines a number of scores assigned for each candidate, which are based on normalized PMI as well as cosine similarity between the representing \textsf{GloVe} vectors of the candidates and the topic/vehicle collocations.
 The scores are aggregated using a weighted log-linear structure.
 We tune the weights automatically, optimizing for various evaluation metrics: MRR, MAP and Recall@$K$ for different $K$ values.
-We found that with small $K$, the similarity between candidate and topic becomes more important than other score functions.

-In a post-processing step, we cluster the results using DBSCAN and keep only the best candidates out of each cluster.
-The system benefits thereby.
+We found that with small $K$, the similarity between candidate and topic becomes more important than other score functions. overl In a post-processing step, we cluster the results using DBSCAN and keep only the best candidates out of each cluster.
+Our system benefits thereby.

 Our system was evaluated against a set of metaphors that were assigned with properties by 20 human evaluators.
 We compare our results with Meta4meaning and obtained competitive results.

-Overall, the system could not generate even one correct interpretation (among its 50 best results) for 20 out of the 76 evaluated metaphors.
-Some of those metaphors did not have a correct interpretation anywhere in the list, even beyond the best 50; for example, {\it music is a medicine}.
+Additional work is needed to handle the cases mentioned in the analysis section, especially, cleaning the results from candidates that have an opposite meaning from the ones we are looking for.

+Potential future directions include working on additional types of metaphors, as well as additional languages.
+We plan to improve the current evaluation technique; one option, which we're considering, is to measure the effect of metaphor interpretation on common NLP tasks, such as machine translation.
+We will also be looking at the analysis of metaphors in context.